Air-Gen-Ku by James Penha

 Expat New Yorker James Penha (he/him🌈) has lived for the past three decades in Indonesia.
 Nominated for Pushcart Prizes in fiction and poetry, his work is widely published in journals and anthologies.
 His newest chapbook of poems, American Daguerreotypes, is available for Kindle.
 Penha edits TheNewVerse.News, an online journal of current-events poetry.
 You can find out more about James’ poetry on his website https://jamespenha.com and catch up with him on Twitter @JamesPenha

 Enjoyed James’ sciku?
-Check out more of his sciku here: ‘Quantumku, ‘DNAncient’ and ‘If a Tree Talks in a Forest’.
+Check out more of his sciku here: ‘Quantumku, ‘DNAncient’, ‘If a Tree Talks in a Forest’, and ‘Boys Whale Be Boys’.

 Dancing by John Hawkhead